 Overall Core Theme achievement is evaluated on the basis of the number of associated indicators which are green (target met or exceeded).
 Each core theme is assessed on the number of its indicators for which the target was met.
 "Acceptable progress" (yellow) is defined as meeting 70% of the indicators within the Core Theme.
-If less than 70% of indicators have met the target, the Core Theme is given a "red" rating.
+If less than 70% of indicators are determined to have met the target, the Core Theme is given a "red" rating and it is targeted for intensive review and improvement.